Quesadeha/cse_163_final_project/README.md

 Summary:
 Here you will find the code for our CSE 163 Final Project.
-Our group decided to analyze highschool and college statistics in Washington State by county.
+Our group decided to analyze high school and college statistics in Washington State by county.
 Our data comes from Data.WA.gov and Catalog.Data.gov.
 Our goal is to create a variety of graphs that represent the seven-year cohorts of students that started high school from 2008 through 2012 (the latest of whom